wireapp/wire-server/docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.md

 > Error: UPGRADE FAILED: current release manifest contains removed kubernetes api(s) for this kubernetes version and it is therefore unable to build the kubernetes objects for performing the diff. error from kubernetes: unable to recognize "": no matches for kind "Ingress" in version "extensions/v1beta1"

-What's happening here is that some kubernetes API versions [get deprecated](https://kubernetes.io/docs/reference/using-api/deprecation-guide/) and may potentially have been removed.
+What's happening here is that some [deprecated](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)  kubernetes API versions may potentially have been removed.
 While we strive to keep maximum compatibility of kubernetes versions in our helm charts, that's not sufficient when doing k8s upgrades while wire-server helm charts are in use: you need to tell a helm release about the difference in API version.

 In which case you can use the [helm mapkubeapis plugin](https://github.com/helm/helm-mapkubeapis) to upgrade an existing release with the following command: